PurveshXtreme/Interview-Preparation/CompanyFocused/infoceptsFocused/intro-projects-hr.md

 My contribution to this project was mainly on the **frontend side**.
 I designed the user interface, including the landing page and input forms, and focused on making the UI simple, clean, and easy to use.

-From this project, I learned how to structure a clean UI, take user input effectively, and display the summarized text returned from the backend in a clear and readable manner.
+From this project, I learned how the frontend communicates with a backend that uses AI models, and display the summarized text returned from the backend in a clear and readable manner.

 ---